BRACKETS-by-TRIAD/verifications/README.md

             'enabled' => true,                               // you can enable/disable single action
             'channel' => 'sms',                              // currently: sms, email 'expires_in' => 15,                              // specifies how many minutes does it take to require another code verification for the same action
-            'expires_from' => 'last-activity',               // one of: 'last-activity' or 'verification', specifies what triggers the expiration (see expires_in)
+            'expires_from' => 'verification',                // one of: 'last-activity' or 'verification', specifies what triggers the expiration (see expires_in)
             'code' => [
                 'type' => 'numeric',                         // specifies the type of verification code, can be one of: 'numeric' or 'string'
                 'length' => 6,                               // specifies the verification code length, defaults to 6
                 'expires_in' => 10,                          // specifies how many minutes is the code valid
-            ],
+            ]
-        ],
+        ]
     ]
 ```